kiba/Writings/atg/chp3_very_much_alive.md

 A stray thought occurred to her.
 She might be a crackpot on the other Earth.
 No, if that was true, why was the computer in front of her still working, downloading and transmitting information?

-If she could understand a physic paper even with her outdated knowledge, then it must be that the physics are most likely the same.
+More importantly, if she could understand a physic paper even with her outdated knowledge, then it must be that the physics are most likely the same.

 Relieved, Carter continued writing the email.